 Scammers are luring shoppers into handing over their personal details by promising fake 'free Tesco vouchers'.

-The vouchers are being shared both via email and on social media sites like Facebook and Twitter, but they are all fake.
+The vouchers are being shared both via email and on Facebook and Twitter, but they are all fake.

 The counterfeit Tesco vouchers we spotted claimed to be worth £45, but the value can vary.

 Morning, yes that sounds like a scam, we have not been posting that.
 I would advise that you do not take part.
 TY - Ben https://t.co/py5Z991Bme— Tesco (@Tesco) November 10, 2019

 These voucher scams are depressingly common – you can see how other supermarkets are targeted here – so it's important you stay vigilant and remember the golden rule: supermarkets will never contact you out of the blue and ask you to share personal details in return for prizes or vouchers.

 If you're in any way unsure, you could check with the customer services team of the shop in question.

 Don't click on any links contained in the email or voucher in question, but rather look up the contact info separately.